 - Cut the top off of your pumpkin, my pie pumpkin was unusually hard and my kitchen knives weren’t doing the trick so I wound up having hubby take it outside and brute force his way into it with a saw.

 - Have some eager little hands dig into it to clean out the seeds and pulp, it doesn’t have to be perfect it’s just going to be the vessel for our experiment.

 - Add ½ cup of baking soda to the inside of your pumpkin.

 - You can add food coloring or not, it’s up to you and you can put it under the baking soda for a surprise color or add it to your vinegar.

 - Add dish soap to the vinegar.

-Have you child slowly pour vinegar mixture into the pumpkin until it creates a frothy bubbling mixture that overflows.
-Some of the baking soda may not get wet underneath and you can give it a little stir, add more vinegar and get more bubbles.
+Have your child slowly pour the vinegar mixture into the pumpkin until it creates a frothy bubbling mixture that overflows.
+Some of the baking soda may not get wet underneath and you can give it a little stir, add more vinegar, and get more bubbles.